-Although it is best for parents or carers to make a request for delayed entry alongside an application for a school place in the normal admissions round, we accept that this is not always possible.
-We will, therefore, still consider a request where the parent requests admissions outside the application is made outside of the published deadlines.

 10.5.
+Although, it is best for parents or carers to make a request for delayed entry alongside an application for a school place in the normal admissions round, we accept that this is not always possible.
+We will, therefore, still consider a request where the parent asks for admissions outside the normal age group which is made after the deadline.

+10.6.
 Parents are expected to provide the admission authority with information in support of their request.
 This should demonstrate why it would be in the child's interests to be admitted outside of a normal age group.